-In addition to traveling to major U.S. cities as part of the design curriculum, our students are encouraged to participate in study abroad programs in Genoa, Italy, London-Berlin and Tokyo, Japan.
+In addition to traveling to major U.S. cities as part of the design curriculum, our students are encouraged to participate in study abroad programs in Genoa, Italy, Dessau, Germany and Tokyo, Japan.
 This once-in-a-lifetime opportunity to study with FIU faculty members in a foreign city exposes students to iconic places and diverse cultures.

 For more information on Architecture’s study abroad programs, please contact: